Don Samuels: 2024 congressional campaign

 In November 2023, Samuels announced another primary challenge to Ilhan Omar.
-The campaign's launch will lead to a longer campaign period than in 2022, when Samuels mounted his challenge in March.
-His campaign is being managed by Joe Radinovich, who also managed his 2022 campaign.
+The campaign's launch led to a longer campaign period than in 2022, when Samuels mounted his challenge in March.
+His campaign was managed by Joe Radinovich, who also managed his 2022 campaign.

-Samuels and Omar have differentiated themselves on public safety, governing style, support for Joe Biden, antisemitism, and the Gaza war, though both candidates have agreed on the need for a ceasefire in the latter.
-Samuels and Omar also have similar positions in regards to abortion and protecting the environment.
+Samuels and Omar differentiated themselves on public safety, governing style, support for Joe Biden, antisemitism, and the Gaza war, though both candidates agreed on the need for a ceasefire in the latter.
+Samuels and Omar also had similar positions in regards to abortion and protecting the environment.
 Samuels supports limiting restrictive zoning policies that only allow single-family homes and proposes federal grants to help create neighborhood corner stores.

 While on a podcast run by former Republican Party staff members, Samuels criticized Omar for not being connected enough to her constituents by saying "You're not cute enough, you don’t dress well enough, nothing about you is attractive enough to overcome that deficit."
 Omar criticized the comments as sexist.
 Samuels denies criticizing her appearance and instead he was instead criticizing her constituent services and that "you" referred to all politicians and not just Omar.

 At the May 2024 DFL convention, Samuels lost the DFL endorsement to Omar on the first ballot with Omar receiving 60.5% of the vote.
 He remains in the race for the August DFL primary election.
 In 2023-2024 election cycle, Samuels raised $1,429,169.
 On June 17, 2024, International Union of Operating Engineers and the United Steelworkers endorsed Samuels over Omar in the 2024 Congressional race.
 He lost on August 13, 2024 with 43.9% or 51,581 votes.
-Ilhan Omar is the nominee again.
+Ilhan Omar was the nominee again.